joellamathellama/React-Test-App/README.md

 # React-Test-App
-Test app to see how React works.
+Doing this prior to working on the MakerSquare Thesis project to see how React works.
+This application has no other purpose.

-Doing this prior to working on the MakerSquare Thesis project.
+# Steps

-Command Steps
+$ npm install
-1. npm install
+$ gulp
-2. gulp
+A new window will open with the application